 - The Juggernaut: The girls had a hard time beating him head on.

 - Ungrateful Bastard: When the Powerpuff Girls scolded a man for dumping garbage in Fuzzy's forest in the second half of episode 41, the pink hairy hillbilly still attacked the girls because he didn't like them saving the man's life.

-- Villainous Crush: On Ms. Sara Bellum.
+- Villainous Crush: He has an attraction towards Ms. Sara Bellum.

 - Was Once a Man: An uncertain example.
 The English dub makes it unknown who or what Fuzzy Lumpkins was before he became a pink hairy monster, but the Japanese version at least implies that he may have been a person.

 A bratty rich kid in the girls' class who is hit by the black Chemical Z rays.
 Her powers are used based on her wants to be recognized by people.
 Once she is back to normal however, she does not recall any events that occurred while she was evil.

 - Adaptational Heroism: She's still definitely a Spoiled Brat and a Jerkass just like the original Princess Morbucks, but it's toned down in comparison to the one from the original series.
 Her jackassery has some roots in being overshadowed by her sister all her life and not having any friends growing up, and she eventually befriends the girls.
 Her role as a villain is also largely due to the black Chemical Z rays; she doesn't even remember anything that happens while she's evil.